 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each orange, round, biconvex, uncoated tablet contains lisinopril 10 mg and hydrochlorothiazide 12.5 mg.
+Each orange, round, biconvex, uncoated tablet contains 10 mg of lisinopril and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: calcium hydrogen phosphate dihydrate, croscarmellose sodium, ferric oxide, magnesium stearate, maize starch, and mannitol.

-Each white, round, biconvex, uncoated tablet contains lisinopril 20 mg and hydrochlorothiazide 12.5 mg.
+Each white, round, biconvex, uncoated tablet contains 20 mg of lisinopril and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: calcium hydrogen phosphate dihydrate, croscarmellose sodium, magnesium stearate, maize starch, and mannitol.

-Each orange, round, biconvex, uncoated tablet contains lisinopril 20 mg and hydrochlorothiazide 25 mg.
+Each orange, round, biconvex, uncoated tablet contains 20 mg of lisinopril and 25 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: calcium hydrogen phosphate dihydrate, croscarmellose sodium, ferric oxide, magnesium stearate, maize starch, and mannitol.